canalplus/rx-player/doc/Getting_Started/Tutorials/Selecting_a_Track.md

   far-fetched here but let's just pretend we're talking about some kind of experimental film!)

 All those will provide to the user a different way to offer the same film.
-They even can technically be switched one independently of the other (though restrictions on possible combinations can exist) to give a large number of different experience for what is effectively the same content.
+In most cases, audiom video and text tracks are currently independent and can such be switched in a large number of combination to give a large number of different experience for what is effectively the same content.

 ## Listing the available tracks

-### Preamble

-The RxPlayer does not "guess" the tracks available for a given content.
-It usually finds every information about them in a specific file, called the Manifest.

-Thus, the list of available tracks will only be available once the RxPlayer has loaded and parsed that Manifest.
-Moreover, a Manifest can have several lists of available tracks depending on the player's position (for example, a live channel with multiple programs might have different audio languages available for different programs).

-This means both that the available tracks won't generally be known just after a `loadVideo` call and that it can then change at any time.

-Thankfully, most of this complexity is abstracted by the RxPlayer API.
+### Nominal case: currently played content

-### Using methods
+#### Using methods

-Once the RxPlayer has loaded the content (meaning the RxPlayer is not in the `STOPPED`, `LOADING` or `RELOADING` [player state](../../api/Player_States.md)) you can begin to ask it what is the current list of available tracks.
+Once the RxPlayer has loaded a content (meaning the RxPlayer is not in the `STOPPED`, `LOADING` or `RELOADING` [player state](../../api/Player_States.md)) you can begin to ask it what is the current list of available tracks.